adwaitjog/mafia/README.md

 -gpgpu_mode3 0
 -gpu_app 0

-If you modify the number of SMs, make sure you configure the interconnection network parameters in ‘config_fermi_islip.icnt’
+If you modify the number of SMs, make sure you configure the interconnection network parameters accordingly in ‘config_fermi_islip.icnt’

 5. After compilation, the executable file called ‘gpgpu_ptx_sim__mergedapps’ will be generated.
 To run, the following command will work:
 	./gpgpu_ptx_sim__mergedapps <mode_name> <appnames>